lersakk/Zabbix-_User_Guilde/Map.md

 ## Adding elements
-You can go to Monitoring → Maps → Go to the view with all maps → Click on Constructor To add elements  โดยการไปคลิกที่ Add ที่ map elements เเละคลิกที่ element นั้นๆ เพื่อกำหนด Type :
+You can go to Monitoring → Maps → Go to the view with all maps → Click on Constructor To add elements  By clicking on the add at map elements and click on that element to determine Type :

 Label: